The Anu

 From Herodotus we are informed the Syrians learned circumcision from the Egyptians, as did the Hebrews.
 Says Dr. Inman: "I do not know any thing which illustrates the difference between ancient and modern times more than the frequency with which circumcision is spoken of in the sacred books, and the carefulness with which the subject is avoided now.
 To speak of any man as being worthy or contemptible, as men and women did among the Jews, according to the condition of an organ never named, and very rarely alluded to, in a mixed company of males and females among ourselves, shows us that persons holding such ideas must have thought far more of these matters, and spoken of them more freely, than we have been taught to do.
 Abundance of offspring is the absorbing promise to the faithful; a promise liable to fail except the parts destined to that purpose were in an appropriate condition."

-"Well like the brothers on the corner would say " We all up and through here!"
+"Well like the brothers on the corner would say " We's all up and through here!"

 We see that Jacob who obviously understood the allusion to ‘Son of my right [hand] testicle, also understood the power of Ben-Oni’s name.
-But remember we are reading the sanitized version of the translation of the Bible.
+But remember we are reading the sanitized version and de-Egypt-cized version of the translation of the Bible.

 Seed of Osiris